The Case of the Dirty Bird

-The Case of the Dirty Bird is the first novel in the Culpepper Adventures series by Gary Paulsen.
-It is about Dunc Culpepper and best friend, Amos, who, with the help of a 150-year-old parrot, manage to uncover a ring of appliance thieves and escape a watchdog to discover who stole an antique doll.
-It was published on June 1, 1992 by Dell Publishing.
+The Case of the Dirty Bird is the first novel in the Culpepper Adventures series by American author Gary Paulsen, June 1, 1992 by Dell Publishing.

+The Case of the Dirty Bird is about Dunc Culpepper and best friend, Amos, who, with the help of a 150-year-old parrot, manage to uncover a ring of appliance thieves and escape a watchdog to discover who stole an antique doll.